steakknife/ruby-build/README.md

 To update ruby-build after it has been installed, run `git pull` in your cloned copy of the repository, then re-run the install script.

+### Uninstalling as a standalone program (advanced)

+    $ git clone git://github.com/sstephenson/ruby-build.git
+    $ cd ruby-build
+    $ ./uninstall.sh

+If a PREFIX environment variable was set for installation, be sure to set it prior to uninstalling as well.
+It can also be done in one line without affecting the current environment like so:

+    $ PREFIX=/opt/ruby-build ./uninstall.sh

 ### Installing with Homebrew (for OS X users)

 Mac OS X users can install ruby-build with the